manvalls/vz.css/README.md

 [![NPM](https://nodei.co/npm/vz.css.png?downloads=true)](https://nodei.co/npm/vz.css/)

-No piece of software is ever completed, feel free to contribute
+No piece of software is ever completed, feel free to contribute and be humble

 **Note:** This package is supposed to be used in a browser context using a tool like browserify